Chevrolet Cavalier: Facelift (1991)

-The 1991 Cavalier got a more extensive restyling that involved a new hood, bumpers, headlights, taillights, wheel covers, and a redesigned interior; however, the body style remained unchanged.
+The 1991 Cavalier received a more extensive restyling that involved a new hood, bumpers, headlights, taillights, wheel covers and a redesigned interior; however, the body styles remained unchanged.
 Most notably, the cooling system was redesigned to draw air from the bumper, giving it a Ford Taurus-style bumper and grille-less nose.
-The new bumpers were unpainted, with the option to have them colored grey, black or white, the latter only available on white-colored models.
+The new bumpers were unpainted, with the option to have them colored gray, black, or white, the latter only available on white-colored models.
 The RS and the Z24 eschewed this for a color-keyed body package.
 Z24 models also gained the options for a height-adjustable driver's seat and a CD player.
 The platform and trim lines were carried over.
-Since the Beretta Convertible ended up not being produced, the Cavalier convertible was brought back mid-year, in RS trim only with the V6 engine standard.
+Since the Beretta convertible ended up not being produced, the Cavalier convertible was brought back in the middle of the model year in RS trim only, with the V6 engine standard.

 Minor changes for 1991 also included the Alpha Tech ignition lock cylinder, which incorporated a dual-bit key that was larger and thicker in size in comparison to the old single-bit lock cylinder system that had been used for years.
 The lock system was intended to be a stronger deterrent to vehicle theft, but constant problems were reported with the lock jamming.
 It was dropped after an improved dual-bit single key system was introduced for the 1995 model year and redesign.

-For 1992, the 2.2 L OHV standard engine adopted multi-point fuel injection, or MPFI to improve output to 110 hp, however unlike the SFI version of the 2.2L in the Chevrolet Corsica.
+For 1992, the 2.2 L OHV standard engine adopted multi-point fuel injection, or MPFI to improve output to 110 hp, unlike the SFI version of the 2.2L in the Chevrolet Corsica.
 The convertible was now available in both RS and Z24 trims, with the V6 standard in the Z24 and optional with the RS.
 Anti-lock brakes were added as a standard feature, as Delco Moraine had managed to develop a low-cost system.
-Power locks were also standard, and were designed to automatically lock when the car is shifted out of park, or if the car is traveling at least 8 miles per hour in manual transmission equipped coupe models.
+Power locks were also standard, and were designed to automatically lock when the car is shifted out of park, or if the car is traveling at least eight miles per hour in manual transmission equipped coupe models.

-Model year 1993 brought minimal changes to the Cavalier line.
+The 1993 model year brought minimal changes to the Cavalier line.
 The convertibles received a glass rear window, allowing rear window defrost as an option.
-Also, the RS trim received a minor styling change, doing away with its grille slot.
+Also, the RS trim received a minor styling change that did away with its grille slot.

 The 1994 models were also carryovers, as a redesign of the Cavalier was in development.
 Both of the wagon's trim levels—the VL and RS—were dropped, but the body style continued to be marketed in an unnamed base trim that was essentially the same as the VL.
 The 2.2 L OHV L4 was now converted to the SFI version found in the Corsica, which delivered an output of 120 horsepower.
-Additional changes included a slightly redesigned climate control interface and the power locking system being again redesigned: the doors would still lock automatically when put into gear, but they would also unlock automatically when the ignition was switched off.
+Additional changes included a slightly redesigned climate control interface and the power locking system being again redesigned.
+The doors would still lock automatically when put into gear, but would also unlock automatically when the ignition was switched off.